EddyVerbruggen/cordova-plugin-googleplus/README.md

 As stated before, this plugin is all about user authentication and identity, so any use of the user's account beyond that needs to be implemented per use case, per application.

 ## 9. Troubleshooting
-- Q: After authentication I'm not redirected back to my app.
-- A: You probably changed the bundle id of your app after installing this plugin.
-Make sure that (on iOS) the `CFBundleURLTypes` bit in your `.plist` file is the same as the actual bundle id originating from `config.xml`.

 - Q: I can't get authentication to work on Android.
 And why is there no ANDROID API KEY?
 - A: On Android you need to execute the `keytool` steps, see the installation instructions for details.